NathanKr/simple-github-actions-ci-cd-pipline/README.md

 </ul>

+<h2>Future work</h2>
+Try to make a generic workflow : may be put operations is bash scripts

 <h2>References</h2>
 <ol>
     <li id='ref1'><a href='https://youtu.be/x239z6DdE0A'>Introduction to GitHub Actions: Learn Workflows with Examples</a></li>
    <li><a href='https://youtu.be/Mir-uLSQmwA'> Efficiently Run GitHub Actions Workflows Locally with act Tool </a></li>
    <li id='ref3'><a href='https://youtu.be/Aj8vqPHzDos'>Deploy Private Repos to VPS with GitHub Actions: Simplified Workflow</a></li>
 </ol>